our mission + vision

 Finally, during adolescence and young-adulthood, outdoor adventure provides new and challenging experiences through which young people can practice and develop life skills needed to succeed.
 They are encouraged to contemplate their identity through noticing how they react to challenges, engage with a group, and apply their learnings to the outside world.

-Outputs: If TRP’s outdoor adventure and play-based programs are delivered to young people, young people will have:
+Outputs: If TRP’s outdoor adventure and play-based programs are delivered to young people, then young people:

-If TRP participants gain these five things, they will be prepared to thrive—meaning they have:
+If TRP participants experience these four things, they will be prepared to thrive—meaning they have:

 - Increased interpersonal and intrapersonal skills